Talks and Lectures

 Previously he led tours for The Traveller and participated in a gulet cruise for Westminster Classic Tours.
 With Actors of Dionysus, he sailed six times with Swan Hellenic, directing performances in classical theatres in Turkey and Albania.

-In October 2021 he will join Noble Caledonian to lecture on a cruise starting in Naples, ending in Malta and taking in many of the Graeco-Roman sites of Sicily.
+In 2021 and 2022 he will join Noble Caledonian to lecture on cruises to many of the Graeco-Roman sites of Sicily.

 ‘David has the rare gift of being able to bring history to life with enthusiasm and flair.
 His lectures are always well received by a diverse range of audiences, who often comment on the accessibility of his style as well as his vast scholarship.’
 Freddie Matthews, Head of Adult Programmes, The British Museum